Skip to main content

 Key areas of focus

 Our projects aim to support and guide the work of our service delivery programs, ensuring that the voices of those we serve are reflected in our practices.
-As such, many of the research and advocacy projects we undertake, tend to focus on 5 key areas:
+As such, the research and advocacy projects we undertake focus on the following groups and issues:

 The way we support our children and young people now shapes the kind of society we can expect in the future.
 It takes healthy families and communities to nurture the next generation.
 This involves creating a safe and inclusive environment, where children and young people can have a voice and reach their full potential.